Fly the L-39 Albatros in Prague, near its Place of Birth

 - Possibilities to partly control the jet while airborne under guidance of your pilot

-- pick-up by airfield personnel at the meeting poing
+- Pick-up by airfield personnel at the meeting point

 Also available for additional cost: